1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 .

-We continue with the guitar's fourth string and learn to play Jesu, Joy of Man's Desiring by Johann Sebastian Bach.
+In this session, you'll continue with the fourth string and learn to play Jesu, Joy of Man's Desiring by Johann Sebastian Bach.

 Johann Sebastian Bach | E.G. Haussmann, 1695-1774 | Bach-Archiv Leipzig